-This study showed that nursing students (83%)and art students(88%) were distributed predominantly across pre contemplation, preparation andpreparation stages of change.
-This findings are agreement with study of Di Noia and et al (44).
-This is one of the first studies to examine the application of the TTM to milk consumption among Iranian students. the concentration of students in pre contemplation, contemplation and preparation stages, followed by action-maintenance stages.
+This study showed that 86% students were distributed predominantly across pre contemplation , preparation and preparation stages of change.
+This findings are agreement with study of Di Noia and et al (45).
+Also The result showed that aspects of Pros for milk consumption were significantly increase from precontemplation to maintenance stages (p < 0/005), while cons of milk consumption were not significantly decrease from precontemplation to maintenance stages (p > 0/005), this findings agreement with study of Yun Mi Lee(46) this is one of the first studies to examine the application of the TTM to milk consumption among Iranian students. the concentration of students in pre contemplation, contemplation and preparation stages, followed by action-maintenance stages.
 There is a tremendous need for interventions to increase milk consumption among this population.
-That most participants were in contemplation-preparation stages suggests temporally, they are prepared to take action to improve their diets in the near future and are therefore ready for intervention.
+That most participants were in contemplation-preparation stages suggests that, temporally, they are prepared to take action to improve their diets in the near future and are therefore ready for intervention.
 Health professionals designing programs to increase milk consumption among this population should address the lower pros and self-efficacy for change and higher cons of change characteristic of youths in this stage.
-Although the TTM suggests that vouths in preaction stages of change can benefit, from exposure to experiential vs. behavioral change strategies for modifying their dietary behavior, conclusions regarding which strategies are effective in promoting forward movement to action-maintenance among students must await further research.
+Although the TTM suggests that youths in preaction stages of change can benefit, from exposure to experiential vs. behavioral change strategies for modifying their dietary behavior, conclusions regarding which strategies are effective in promoting forward movement to action-maintenance among students must await further research.
 A limitation of this study is that a convenience sampling.
 In addition, possible confounding factors, such as seasonal variation in beverage consumption, were not controlled for.